paulowe/gcp/vpc-objects.md

   Its 2^11 because we use the first 9 bits as a network-id or "CIDR block", and we have 7 bits in the 2nd byte remaining and 4 bits from the third byte to compute 2^11         unique subnet-ids

+   Auto mode networks are easy to set up and use because they automatically create subnets in each region.
+However, you don't have complete control over the subnets created in your VPC network, including regions and IP address ranges used.
+Feel free to explore more [considerations for choosing an auto mode network](https://cloud.google.com/vpc/docs/vpc#auto-mode-considerations)

 **Custom Mode**

   - **Complete control** over subnets and IP ranges